 "It is working, it is really working," says Baco.
 "We are seeing a lot of entrepreneurs coming in and partnering with our people."

-Despite the dire economic situation, rental yields have risen in Puerto Rico from a year earlier, according to the Global Property Guide research of February 2013.
-The average rental yield in San Juan is currently around 7.4% ,up from last year’s 5.52% for 2-bedroom apartments.
-For 3-bedroom apartments, the average rental yield stood at 9.03%.
+Despite the dire economic situation, rental yields in Puerto Rico remain good, according to the Global Property Guide research of February 2015.
+Average rental yields on apartments in San Juan are slightly down on last year, at 7.3% on 2 bedroom apartments.
+For 3-bedroom apartments, the average rental yield stood at 8.3%.

 Act 152 provides: